 - On the left, click Workloads > VMware, then click the VMware servers tab.
-The tab shows the vCenters and ESXi servers that you can access. - 2 Click Add to add a server. - 3 Select the server type and enter its host name, and its credentials.
+The tab shows the vCenters and ESXi servers that you can access. - 2 Click Add to add a server.

+- 3 Select the server type and enter its host name, and its credentials.

-4 Choose a Backup host for validation..
+- 4 Choose a Backup host for validation.

+- 5 Indicate a Port number for connection.